How to Practice with Your Training/Sparring Partner (Part 3)

 If you’re a ChessMood student, you already know that SLP and WWP are some of our favorite acronyms 🙂

-While we’re currently recording two big courses about these topics, I’ve shown the basics during our streams and webinars.
-And I recommend you to try the following training.
+We've recorded 2 big courses on each of these topics.
+I’ve shown the basics during our streams and webinars also.
+I recommend you to try the following in training.

 Playing positions like these will help you to learn how to complicate your opponent’s plans, search for practical chances, and ultimately save lost positions.